JW-Vinay/Udacity-CarNd-projects/CarND-Vehicle-Detection/writeup.md

 I wrote a function called `find_cars()` based on the lectures that computes the hog features, color & spatial features and then makes predictions.
 It then uses the scales, cells_per_block and window size to define bounding box for each positive detection.
 The function is available in code cell 261.

 Instead of a sliding window approach I sub-sampled hog features to get all overlaying windows.
 I initally tested with a single scale of 1.5, but noticed it did not detect cars on all images.
 Hence I went with a multi-scale approach and experimented with random scales before zeroing on 1.0, 1.5 & 1.7 as my 3 scales.
-I tried higher scale values of 2.0, 3.5 etc. and greater realized that with these y_ranges it was not detecting all the cars.
-The current ones chosen detect multiple overlapping boxes, but its better than missing out on information.
-I then played with different Y_range values to match up with these scales to finally create a pipeline that uses 5 different y_ranges along with these scales.
+I tried higher scale values of 2.0, 3.5 etc. and greater but realized that with these y_ranges it was not detecting all the cars.
+The current ones chosen detect multiple overlapping boxes, but I guess its better than missing out on information.
+I then played with different Y_range values to match up with these scales to finally create a pipeline that uses 5 different y_ranges (y_start and y_stop) along with these scales.
 I experimented with `cells_per_block=1` which was causing many false positives and overlaps and hence setlled on `cells_per_block=2`which gives the right amount of overlap.

 In the `find_cars()` function I used a window size of 64.
 I experimented with random higher values but settled on 64 since it was giving enough information and I din't want to increase the size of the bounding box further.